mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 ![Favorites](img/favorites.gif)

-Another option to easily switch among Console sections or to select a specific project is to use the `command + k` interface that can be opened using the menu in the right side of the topbar.
+Another option to easily switch among Console sections, or to select a specific project, is to use the `⌘ + K` (alternatively, `ctrl + K`) interface.
+This interface can also be opened using the menu on the right side of the topbar.

 ![command k interface](img/interface.gif)